databendlabs/databend-docs/docs/doc/12-visualize/mindsdb.md

 ![Alt text](../../public/img/integration/mindsdb-predict.png)

-## Tutorial: Integrating Databend Cloud with MindsDB
+## Tutorial-2: Integrating Databend Cloud with MindsDB

 Before you start, install a local MindsDB or sign up an account for MindsDB Cloud.
 This tutorial uses MindsDB Cloud.
 For more information about how to install a local MindsDB, refer to https://docs.mindsdb.com/quickstart#1-create-a-mindsdb-cloud-account-or-install-mindsdb-locally